OpenTranslationBible/open-bible/en-GB/43.John/md/john-05.md

 ## John 5:46

-If you believed Moses, you would believe me, for he wrote about me.
+If you had faith in Moses, you would have faith in me, for he wrote about me.

 ## John 5:47